 You cannot get rich overnight because you wrote a post, it doesn’t work like that.

 We started this blog in 2019.
 The first year we didn’t do a whole lot with it and didn’t make any money.
-Since then I’ve been learning about how affiliate marketing works, SEO, and actively writing more.
+Since then I’ve been learning about how affiliate marketing works, SEO (Search Engine Optimization), and actively writing more.
 It’s beginning to pay off.

 Learn to set up your site and advertise your content.
 For you to get consistent traffic to your blog, you need to write consistently about some compelling stuff.